 Are you ready to add deviations to basic strategy?

 Now you’re a deviation pro, you’re ready to head out there and take on the live dealer tables of the best crypto casinos.
-Nitrobetting (review) and When to deviate from blackjack basic strategy (review) have the best live dealer blackjack experiences.
+BC Game (review) and Nitrobetting (review) have the best live dealer blackjack experiences.
 They both have a wide range of smooth enjoyable games with low min-bets and high max-bets.

 You can also use these deviations on certain computer generated blackjack tables, but do check how many decks the game uses and when the deck gets shuffled.
 These strategies do not work if the decks are shuffled after every single hand.